tminglei/slick-pg/README.md

 ...
 ```

-> _Note: the plugins' code were ever merged to the main project and published in an all-in-one jar at `slick-pg` v0.7.0, to easy usage, but I restored to publish them as independent jars at `slick-pg` v0.10.0, because of the issue pointed out by @timcharper in #183._
+> _**Note: the plugins' code were ever merged to the main project and published in an all-in-one jar from `slick-pg` v0.7.0, to easy usage, but I restored to publish them as independent jars from `slick-pg` v0.10.0, because of the issue pointed out by @timcharper in #183.**_